Negative Man: Larry Trainor

 The original Negative Man, Larry Trainor, is a founding member of the Doom Patrol, along with Elasti-Girl, Robotman, and Chief.
-Like the rest of the Doom Patrol, Trainor sees himself as a victim as much as a hero, and his superpower as an affliction rather than a blessing.
+The team view themselves as victims as much as heroes and their powers as an affliction rather than a blessing.

-Trainor's career as a superhero begins when he is accidentally exposed to a radioactive field in the atmosphere while piloting a test plane.
-This experience leaves him radioactive, but also gives him a strange superpower: the ability to release a negatively charged energy being from his body; the being, also referred to as Negative Man, or, later, as the Negative Spirit, can fly at high speed, cause solid objects to explode, and pass through solid materials.
-It resembles a shadowy silhouette of a human being, surrounded by a bright glow.
-The being is under Trainor's control and appears at first to have no mind of its own.
-But Trainor is weak and defenseless while the being is separated from his body; he can only send it forth for 60 seconds at a time without risking death.
-After his accident, Trainor resembles the Invisible Man; he is forced to wear specially treated bandages over his entire body to protect bystanders from his radioactivity.
+Trainor's career as a superhero begins when he is accidentally exposed to a radioactive field in the atmosphere while piloting a test plane, giving him the ability to release an intangible, radioactive spirit.
+However, he is weak and defenseless in this state and can only sustain the separation for a minute at a time without risking death.
+After his accident, Trainor is forced to wear specially treated bandages over his entire body to protect others from his radioactivity.